donlelek/donlelek.github.io/_posts/2015-02-25-reference-managers.md

 ## The analysis

 I used the database to explore the preferences of the participants in the forum.
-I used **R** for all my analyses, here is some code. <!--- and a comment -->
+I used **R** for all my analyses, here is some code.

-[//]: # (and anothe comment)

 	library(RCurl)
 	library(dplyr)